Lokathor/fermium/README.md

 * Bindings use "scoped constants" instead of "rustified enums".
 * The `build.rs` file is simple and easy to understand.

+## Additional Warning

+This crate is essentially "for internal use", to build Rust abstractions on top of.

+[beryllium](https://github.com/Lokathor/beryllium) is the crate with the safe wrapper layer.

 ## License

 This crate uses the Zlib license, the same license that SDL2 itself uses.